 - 4) Express any concern you have about our use of your data.

 If You Contribute Money Online

-Advocates for Ohio’s Future appreciates and will accept online contributions through Public Children Services Association of Ohio, our fiscal agent.
+Advocates for Ohio’s Future appreciates and will accept online contributions through The Center for Community Solutions, our fiscal agent.
 Users will be asked to submit contact information for verification purposes.
 Contact information will be stored in a secure location, and financial information will not be stored except when it is needed for record-keeping purposes.